RathodAnilT/PHP-Tutorial/README.md

 | >=       | Greater than or equal to | Returns true if the first value is greater than, or equal to, the second value |
 | <=       | Less than or equal to    | Returns true if the first value is less than, or equal to, the second value    |

+## Logical Operators
+- To check more than one condition, we can use logical operators, like the && operator: